What to see on Isla Saona

 ,regionOfInterest=(4145.5,2714.5))

-If you are planning a 72-hour trip to the British capital and wondering what to see in London in 3 days, I have prepared a comprehensive and optimised guide for you to discover the best of one of the most fascinating cities in the world.
+If you are planning a 72-hour trip to the British capital and are wondering what to see in London in 3 days, I have prepared a complete and optimised guide so you can discover the best of one of the most fascinating cities in the world.

-A place where every street has a millennia-old story behind it, this 3-day itinerary in London combines essential landmarks, charming neighbourhoods, and more alternative areas for you to have an experience that is as balanced as it is exciting.
+A place where every street has a thousand-year-old history behind it, this 3-day itinerary in London combines essential monuments, charming neighbourhoods and more alternative areas so you can live an experience that is as balanced as it is exciting.

-Next, I will explain how to see London in three days efficiently, grouping each itinerary by geographical area to minimise travel.
-This way, you can make the most of the city with a detailed plan of the various places to see in London.
+Below, I am going to explain how to see London in three days efficiently, grouping each itinerary by geographical area to minimise travel.
+In this way, you will be able to enjoy the city to the fullest with a highly detailed plan of the different places to see in London.

 Culture